leonardr/cce-python/README.md

 This script handles the cases where multiple renewals were found for a single registration ID.
-Generally speaking, this isn't supposed to happen, but we can make a guess as to whether one of the renewals is the one we're looking for, or whether they're all false positives and the registration was not renewed at all.
+Generally speaking, this isn't supposed to happen, but when it does happen, we can usually figure out which of the renewals is the 'real' one.
+Or, all the renewals may be false positives, in which case the registration was not renewed at all.

 Outputs: